 In some cases, it is sufficient to simply secure the psychiatric label that can become the sword used to sever the victim from her/his abused children.
 We have witnessed numerous cases in which the labeled mental disorder becomes the “cause” for supervised visitation and restricted contact.

 Abuse is about control and so is an abuser’s defense/offense.
 Unfortunately, domestic abuse victims are not prepared for the way in which abusers are supported in securing this “defense.”
 They come to court seeking “justice” and instead encounter a continuation of the domestic violence they have known in their relationship with their battering partner (or ex-partner).

 If you are in an abusive relationship, seek to understand the larger politics surrounding the abuse dynamics that you live.
 The more you know, the easier it is for you to successfully secure safety.

-For information about legal domestic abuse, visit http://www.preventabusiverelationships.com/legal_domestic_abuse.php and claim Free Instant Access to The 7 Realities of Verbal Abuse.
-For daily insights on recognizing, ending and healing domestic abuse, visit http://www.innersanctuaryonline.org
+For information about legal domestic abuse, visit http://www.preventabusiverelationships.com/legal_domestic_abuse.php and wake up to the realities of legal domestic abuse and the dynamics of projection.
+For on demand insights on recognizing, ending and healing domestic abuse, visit http://www.innersanctuaryonline.org

 Dr. Jeanne King, psychologist, author, consultant, helps people break the cycle of narcissistic, domestic abuse and find wholeness, happiness and harmony.